-405. Petitions for Review
+406. Petitions for Review

-- (A) A representative may petition for review of an order under Rule 403 concluding that the representative has violated one or more of these rules. - (B) The petition for review shall be submitted to the [designated agency official] within days of the order finding a violation.
+- (A) A representative may petition for review of an order under Rule 403. - (B) The petition for review shall be submitted to the [designated agency official] within 14 days of the order finding a violation.
 It shall include all issues of fact or law from the adjudicator's order under Rule 403 that the representative wishes to be reviewed by the [designated reviewing official]. - (C) The [designated reviewing official] shall review findings of fact for support by substantial record evidence and any conclusions of law de novo. - (D) The [designated reviewing official] shall issue an order resolving the issues raised in the petition for review.
-The order shall be issued promptly, in writing, and as part of the official record of the proceeding.
+The order shall be issued promptly, in writing, and as part of the official record of the proceeding. - (E) The underlying proceeding should not be stayed pending a petition for review.

 - 1. (to subsection (A)): An order finding no rules violation by the representative shall be treated as final and not subject to review.
-All other determinations shall be subject to judicial review as prescribed by applicable law. - 2. (to subsection (B)): Any relevant issues of fact or law not included in a petition for review should be deemed waived and ineligible for inclusion in a future petition, provided those issues of fact or law were reasonably ascertainable by the representative at the time of their initial petition. - 3. (to subsection (C)): Petitions for review should be conducted in accordance with relevant law, including existing agency rules, governing agency hearings in similar adjudications.
+All other determinations shall be subject to judicial review as prescribed by applicable law. - 2. (to subsection (A)): This subsection does not require a representative to exhaust administrative remedies in seeking review of an order under Rule 403.

+- 4. (to subsection (B)): The scope of review sought may include the issuance of a sanction under Rule 404.(to subsection (B)): Any relevant issues of fact or law not included in a petition for review should be deemed waived and ineligible for inclusion in a future petition, provided those issues of fact or law were reasonably ascertainable by the representative at the time of their initial petition. - 5. (to subsection (C)): Petitions for review should be conducted in accordance with relevant law, including existing agency rules, governing agency hearings in similar adjudications.
 See Rule 100(A) (defining "adjudication" for purposes of these rules as "an agency proceeding-whether conducted pursuant to the federal Administrative Procedure Act, 5 U.S.C. § 551 et seq., other statutes, or agency regulations or practice-involving at least some oral argument or presentation resulting in some determination by an adjudicator that affects the rights or interests of individual parties.")
 If the agency does not already have procedural rules in place to govern adjudications as defined in these Rules, it should consider consulting the ACUS Model Rules of Agency Adjudication for guidance on best practices for conducting such adjudications.
 See Admin.
 Conf. of the U.S., Model Adjudication Rules § 100 et seq.
+(2018).

-(2018). - 4. (to subsection (C)): 5 U.S.C. § 706(2)(e) (substantial evidence); § 557(b) (de novo review of legal conclusions).
+6. (to subsection (C)): 5 U.S.C. \S 706(2)(e) (substantial evidence); Id. at \S 557(b) (de novo review of legal conclusions).